 Without appropriate support services people with FASD have a high risk of developing mental illness, getting into trouble with the law, having unwanted pregnancies and abusing alcohol and other drugs.

 Unfortunately, it is common for children to be misdiagnosed.
 A correct diagnosis can help give parents an explanation for their child’s behaviour.
 It helps the families and others supporting the individual to understand they are dealing with a person with some level of brain damage, not a badly behaved child (or a victim of poor parenting).

-It is important for the family and the individual to get a diagnosis because research has shown that without a diagnosis the secondary outcomes are very poor: 90% of patients with FASD will develop mental health problems, get into trouble with the law, have sexual difficulties or go on to have their own alcohol and drug problems.
-If FASD goes unrecognised at an early stage, there is a high risk of these adverse life outcomes.
+It is important for the family and the individual to get a diagnosis because research has shown that without a diagnosis the secondary outcomes are very poor: without diagnosis and appropriate support people with FASD may develop mental health problems, get into trouble with the law, have sexual difficulties or go on to have their own alcohol and drug problems.
+If FASD goes unrecognised at an early stage, there is a higher risk of these adverse life outcomes.

 What support or strategies can help a family cope?

 The first step is to get a referral for a formal diagnosis.
 The GP can support the family through this process.
 A referral to a community paediatrician can kickstart the process.
 Other assessments, especially a ‘neurocognitive’ or ‘neuropsychological’ assessment will be key.

 Seeking advice and resources such as those found on this website emphasising the brain-based strategies to support those with FASD can change trajectories and create brighter futures.

 My Brain, Me and FASD